 - 5.1 Involving a range of representatives with experience, knowledge and skills supports a robust risk assessment process, therefore the contribution of this change is minor but useful. - 6.
-What was the effort required by RSSB to make the change? - 6.1 Some of the revisions required engagement with rail operations and human factors experts. - 7.
-Did RSSB deliver against industry's expected timescales? - 7.1 RIS-3703-TOM issue 5 was published in September 2022.
+What was the effort required by RSSB to make the change? - 6.1 Discussions between rail operations and human factors experts. - 7.
+Can RSSB deliver against industry's expected timescales? - 7.1 Yes, RIS-3703-TOM issue 5 can be published in September 2022.